folbricht/desync/README.md

 - `-l` Listening address for the HTTP chunk server.
 Only supported by the `chunk-server` command.
 - `-m` Specify the min/avg/max chunk sizes in kb.
 Only applicable to the `make` command.
 Defaults to 16:64:256 and for best results the min should be avg/4 and the max should be 4*avg.
 - `-i` When packing/unpacking an archive, don't create/read an archive file but instead store/read the chunks and use an index file (caidx) for the archive.
 Only applicable to `tar` and `untar` commands.
+- `-key` Key file in PEM format used for HTTPS `chunk-server` command.
+Also requires a certificate with `-cert`
+- `-cert` Certificate file in PEM format used for HTTPS `chunk-server` command.
+Also requires `-key`.

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store